ivancuric/hn-scroll/README.md

 Taking into account the requirements and the evaluation criteria for the task I've decided to avoid using a JS framework and have written it in "vanilla" TypeScript.

 The app is written in a way to minimize re-rendering and to display content as soon as possible without the need to reorder it.
-The responses are batched by network and frames.
+The responses are batched by network responses, animation frames and finally batched into a single DOM update.

 Since the app is quite simple, I thought that it's easier to write the app logic in a single file while also being more readable.